Vitamin D, when it is reimbursed and when it is necessary to supplement it-breakinglatest.news-Breaking Latest News

-(beraking latest news Salute) – With reference to the recent revision of Aifa Note 96 ‘Prevention and treatment of vitamin D deficiency’, the Italian Society of Osteoporosis, Mineral Metabolism and Skeletal Diseases (Siommms), “consistently with what is indicated by recent recommendations published” by Siommms itself, “shares the judgment on the inappropriateness of screening extended to the general population – informs in a note – believing that the determination of 25(OH)D levels should only be performed in the presence of risk factors for deficiency and when it is useful for the clinical management of patients”.
+With reference to the recent revision of the Note Aifa 96 ‘Prevention and treatment of vitamin D deficiency’the Italian Society of Osteoporosis, Mineral Metabolism and Skeletal Diseases (Siommms), “consistent with what is indicated by the recently published recommendations” by Siommms itself, “shares the opinion on the inappropriateness of screening extended to the general population – informs in a note – believing that the determination of 25(OH)D levels should be performed only in the presence of risk factors for deficiency and when it is useful for the clinical management of patients”.

 The scientific society “appreciates the recognition of the opportunity for supplementation in people with severe vitamin D deficiency, even if asymptomatic – explains Siommms – and the acknowledgment by the Italian Medicines Agency of the opportunity to raise the minimum threshold desirable of serum 25(OH)D levels from 20 ng/ml (or 50 nmol/L) to 30 ng/ml (or 75 nmol/L) in patients with osteoporosis or other established osteopathies, recognizing that correction of the of vitamin D remains one of the cornerstones of therapy for osteoporosis, while vitamin D supplementation of healthy subjects without vitamin D deficiency appears understandably useless, as already well known and demonstrated by the far from surprising results of recent clinical studies “.